-Kolhapuri Chicken is a Maharashtrian chicken curry that is full of the rich, varied, spicy kolhapuri flavors – a more involved chicken curry to make, but the pay off is so worth it, that you’ll consider every minute very well spent.
+Kolhapuri Chicken is a Maharashtrian chicken curry that is full of the rich, varied, spicy and drool-worthy kolhapuri flavors.

-Since then I have figured out a few tricks and hacks to make cooking this chicken curry a little easier and quicker, and today I’ll share those tips with you to make the BEST kolhapuri chicken curry EVER!
+Since then I have figured out a few tricks and hacks to make cooking this chicken curry a little easier and quicker, and today I’ll share those with you in this step by step recipe for making kolhapuri chicken curry.

 Kolhapuri Chicken is a kolhapuri style chicken curry, that is infused with the bold & flavorful spices of the kolhapur region, which is known for its vibrant and spicy cuisine.